prakashtamu/technical_test_ob/README.md

 1. **Add a new endpoint `/recommendations`** that generates and saves personalized recommendations.
     - Integrate with a mock LLM agent, accessible via Docker Compose, to generate recommendations.
-    - Save recommendations in a database (you'll need to add a database service to the Docker Compose file).
+    - Save recommendations in a database (you'll need to add a in memory cache.

 2. **Add another endpoint `/users/:user_id/recommendations`** to retrieve saved recommendations.
     - Ensure proper error handling and input validation.